parttimehacker/new_pi_desktop/README.md

 * Update the desktop OS image software - get a cup of coffee
 * Reboot

 Next you want to run the Raspberry Pi Configation dialog.
-Update the following:
+Update the following with **sudo raspi-config**:

 * New password for **PI** user
 * Hostname for your new device